-D1 Write project reports using Word
+- D1 Write project reports using Word

-- D2 Demonstrate a high level of numeracy - D3 Demonstrate a high level of computer literacy - D4 Manage time and prioritise tasks by working to strict deadlines.
+- D2 Demonstrate a high level of numeracy

+- D3 Demonstrate a high level of computer literacy

+- D4 Manage time and prioritise tasks by working to strict deadlines.

+- D5 Give a presentation.

+- D6 Work with a team.

 Students learning is supported by weekly or fortnightly exercises (D2 and D3).
 Project work is normally started within Practical sessions (D1 and D3).
 Further support is given in drop-in sessions (D2).
+Short presentations in Stage 1 introduce presentations skills (D5).
+The project module in Stage 3 develops higher level presentational skills and provides an environment for group work (D5 and D6).

-Most statistics modules and some mathematical modules have a project element (D1 and D3).
+Many statistics modules and some mathematical modules have a project element (D1 and D3).
 Most modules involve exercises which improve numeracy (D2).

-12 Programme Curriculum, Structure and Features Basic structure of the programme
+12 Programme Curriculum, Structure and Features

+Basic structure of the programme

 These degree programmes last three years and comprise of 360 credits spread equally over the three stages.
 In Stage 1, the School aims first to consolidate and reinforce the students' knowledge on entry, and to provide a sound body of introductory material in mathematical methods and in the three subject areas of Applied Mathematics, Pure Mathematics and Statistics.
 This provides the foundation for subsequent study in these areas.
-This comprises 80 credits of compulsory material.
+Students also take a module that reinforces work in other modules and provides an opportunity to give a short presentation.
+This comprises 90 credits of compulsory material.

-For the remaining 40 credits in Stage 1, students either take optional modules in the School (which are designed to consolidate the content of the compulsory modules with a computational bias) or study modules outside the School (which enables them to broaden their experience) or take a mixture of the two.
+For the remaining 30 credits in Stage 1, students either take optional modules in the School (which are designed to consolidate the content of the compulsory modules with a computational bias) or study modules outside the School (which enables them to broaden their experience) or take a mixture of the two.
 The modules outside the School are chosen freely, subject to the timetable; in practice, modules in Computing, Accounting or Business are most frequently chosen.